jakeard/Data-Structures/2-linked_lists.md

 ![Linked List Operations](images/linked_list_ops.png)

+## Common Errors

+Some common errors in using linked lists include forgetting to change the pointers of the already existing nodes when adding or removing a node.
+This will make your linked list broken, because you may have a node in the linked list that is pointing to a node that no longer exists, or you are not pointing to a new node that now should exist in the linked list.

 ## Example

 The examples given in the inserting and deletion segment of this tutorial assumes that a linked list class has already been made to take care of the operations.
 Those examples are what will help you in the problem set.